Turnout

 Evaluate the Consequences of Ignoring IRS Notices

-As tax attorney Dawn Delia wisely points out, "Disregarding IRS communications is a risky and expensive error."
-If you receive a notice about a balance due and choose not to respond, you may be left wondering why would IRS send me a letter, as they might escalate the situation, leading to more aggressive enforcement actions.
-In fiscal year 2024, the IRS collected a staggering $120.2 billion in unpaid assessments, highlighting the importance of addressing your tax obligations promptly.
+As tax attorney Dawn Delia wisely points out, "Ignoring IRS notices can lead to dire consequences."
+If you receive a notice about a tax obligation and choose not to respond, you may be left wondering why the IRS would send me a letter, as they might escalate the situation, leading to more aggressive enforcement actions.
+In fiscal year 2024, the IRS collected a staggering amount in unpaid taxes, highlighting the importance of timely responses.

-Timely responses to IRS communications are crucial.
+Advocacy resources are crucial.
 They not only help mitigate these risks but also ensure that you remain compliant with your tax responsibilities.
 Remember, you're not alone in this journey.
-We're here to help you navigate these challenges and find the best path forward.
+We're here to help you navigate these challenges.

 This flowchart shows what happens when you ignore IRS notices.
 Start at the top with receiving a notice, then follow the arrows to see how ignoring it can lead to penalties, interest, and even legal actions.